Unveiling Light Bulb Lingo: What Electricians Really Call Them

 FAQ Section:

-Can I use light bulbs with LEDs in an installation which requires incandescent bulbs?
+Can I make use of the LED bulb in fixtures that requires incandescent bulbs?

-Yes, but you have be sure that the bulb has the correct shape and wattage for the fixture.
+Yes, but you have be sure that you have the right bulb size and shape for the fixture.

-Is there a more efficient type of bulb?
+Is there a more efficient bulb?

 The LED bulb is the most energy-efficient and long-lasting bulb.